Reuben Foster

-Reuben Foster (born April 4, 1994) is an American football linebacker for the Pittsburgh Maulers of the United States Football League (USFL).
+Reuben Foster (born April 4, 1994) is an American professional football linebacker.
 A consensus All-American in high school, Foster was regarded as the best linebacker prospect of his class before committing to Alabama, where he played from 2013 to 2016.
 In his final season there he was awarded the Butkus Award, which is given to the nation's best linebacker.

-He was then drafted by the San Francisco 49ers in the first round of the 2017 NFL Draft.
+He was selected by the San Francisco 49ers in the first round of the 2017 NFL draft.
 During his professional career, Foster has been involved with a number of legal issues and other controversies, including multiple arrests, which led to his release from the 49ers in just his second season.
 He was claimed off waivers by the Washington Redskins shortly after, a move that was met with criticism.

-High school career
+Early life

 A native of Roanoke, Alabama, Foster moved across the border to LaGrange, Georgia, after sixth grade.
 He attended Troup County High School, where he played high school football and was teammates with Quan Bray and J. C. Copeland.
 During his freshman year in a game against Columbus (GA) Carver, Foster had a heralded performance against blue chip running back Isaiah Crowell.
 "That was my coming out party.
 That's when they started calling me 'freakish freshman'", said Foster.
 He completed his freshman season with 110 tackles, and added 112 as a sophomore.

 Foster finished his junior season at Troup County High School with 185 tackles, including 34 tackles for loss and 18 sacks.
 In February 2012, Troup County head coach Charles Flowers was dismissed, allegedly due to a rumor that he paid a football player to move from Lanett, Alabama, to West Point, Georgia, in order to play for Troup.
 Immediately afterwards, Foster announced his intention to transfer to another high school for his senior season.

 Foster eventually moved back to Alabama and enrolled at Auburn High School in April 2012, where he became teammates with Rashaan Evans.
 Along with the transfer came a switch in commitment from Alabama to Auburn, which triggered an NCAA investigation.

 In his senior year at Auburn High, Foster recorded 80 tackles (70 solo) and two sacks, helping the Tigers advance to the quarterfinals of the Class 6A playoffs.
 Auburn High School lost 7–8 in a grueling, defensive battle to rival Opelika High School at Duck Samford Stadium.
 Foster participated in the 2013 Under Armour All-America Game, finishing with six tackles and 2.5 for loss, earning Defensive MVP honors.